open-ev-data/open-ev-data-api/README.md

 ## Overview

 This repository provides a **production-ready REST API** for querying electric vehicle data from the OpenEV Data Dataset.
-Built with Rust for maximum performance, type safety, and reliability.
+Built with Rust for maximum performance, type safety and reliability.

 ## Documentation